 How to Play

-This game comes with several different game play options you can try.
+This game comes with several different gameplay options you can try.
 It’s a conversational game, not one with lots of competition.

 “When you look at these three cards, what memory do you have?”